EshaalB/Social-Planner/README.md

 - Use shared components and custom hooks for all repeated UI/logic.
 - Keep all state in the store or via hooks; avoid prop drilling.
 - Write accessible, responsive, and well-animated UI.
+- Use `React.lazy` and `Suspense` for code splitting and lazy loading of heavy components and images/videos.
+- Add `aria-label`, `aria-modal`, and other ARIA attributes to all interactive elements and modals.
 - Remove unused code and imports regularly.
 - Add tests for all critical logic and flows.